-The emotional appeal in this passage is obvious, but what is perhaps less obvious—and altogether more interesting—is how Williams represents revolutionary China as a positive antithesis to the Jim Crow south.
+The emotional appeal in this passage is obvious, but what is perhaps less obvious—and altogether more interesting—is how Williams represents revolutionary China as a positive antithesis to the Jim Crow South.
 Whereas Williams came of age in a town that displayed “whites only” signs in its store windows and other conspicuous places, a town that exercised racist hiring practices in its factories and segregation in its recreation centers, he represents Maoist China as a society that has effectively transformed these sites of racial oppression into beacons of justice and liberation.
-The message is clear: the African American people have friends among the world’s struggling masses.
-This point is made explicit in the illustration of the “Non-Anglo-Saxon World” condemning “U.S. Racism” that Williams included on the issue’s title page.
-The illustration depicts a diminished and isolated African American figure struggling to find his place among the giants of Latin America, Africa, the Middle East, and Asia.
-Williams directly appeals to his fellow African Americans to do more to forge bonds with revolutionary China when, just after the sentences quoted above, he writes, “We are extremely fortunate to have such honest, sincere, and militant people as our allies.
+The message is clear: Black Americans have friends among the world’s struggling masses.
+This point is made explicit by the issue’s cover art, which depicts the “Non-Anglo-Saxon World” pointedly condemning “U.S. Racism.”
+The illustration shows a diminished and isolated African American figure struggling to find his place among the giants of Latin America, Africa, the Middle East, and Asia.
+Williams directly appeals to Black Americans to do more to forge bonds with revolutionary China when, just after the sentences quoted above, he writes, “We are extremely fortunate to have such honest, sincere, and militant people as our allies.
 We must do more to create a greater bond between our peoples” (7).
-Williams used The Crusader to create the conditions for such a bond within the minds of his readers, and in so doing he helped transform the consciousness of a generation of activists that would come to see itself as the revolutionary vanguard of the anti-imperialist struggle within the United States.
+Williams used The Crusader to create the conditions for such a bond within the minds of his readers, and in so doing he helped transform the consciousness of a generation of activists that would come to see itself as the revolutionary vanguard of the anti-imperialist struggle in the United States.

 Williams’s use of epideictic rhetoric is evident from The Crusader‘s inaugural issue, but the epideictic becomes more effective as Williams develops a first-hand knowledge Cuban and Chinese communism, in part because they offered Williams something praiseworthy with which to throw America’s failures into high relief.
 Consider, for example, how he contrasts race relations in the United States and Cuba in the Crusader article titled “Cuba No Fallará“:

-I presented a version of this paper at the Conference on College Composition and Communication annual convention in Kansas City, Missouri on 16 March 2018.
-Many thanks to those in attendance who asked questions and offered insights and/or suggestions.
+Note: I presented a version of this paper at the Conference on College Composition and Communication annual convention in Kansas City, Missouri on 16 March 2018.

 - Two cases in particular motivated Williams’s controversial remarks.
 One involved a white man who physically assaulted an African American housekeeper who disturbed his sleep when she knocked on his hotel-room door.
 The other involved a white man who raped his African American neighbor.
 In both cases, all-white juries acquitted the men on all charges.
 The above quote is taken from Walter Rucker’s essay “Crusader in Exile: Robert F. Williams and the International Struggle for Black Freedom in America” (20).